 |Eq.
 2||4.184 Joules = 1 calorie|

 Commonly, we relate energy to action.
 Often the action is considered to be work or heat.
-The following list relates energy
+The following list relates energy to action.

 |Yearly solar emissions||1034|